yole/keyman-indo-european/README.md

 ### Other

-* Zero grade marker (∅): type capital O followed by /
+* Zero ending marker (∅): type capital O followed by /

 Copyright
 ---------